Aspen Homes- Tastefully On Trend Meets Timeless

 This layout also provides the illusion of two kitchen islands.
 A peninsula runs parallel to the kitchen island.
 It is always exciting to work with Aspen Homes on a project because they come to us with so many great ideas and enthusiastic clients.
 Looking to build a new home or remodel the one your are in?
 Village Home Stores is your expert Kitchen and Bath destination.
 We build a team specific to your project’s needs and help make the process as easy and as fun as possible for you.

 You can find out more information on what you can expect when working with Aspen Homes and Village Home Stores here on a previous post.
 We are thrilled to welcome Aspen to Instagram in 2017!
 Give their page a follow to see the beautiful spaces they are working on in the Quad Cities Region.
 While you are there, find the Village Home Stores Instagram page as well.
 We love sharing beautiful spaces and behind-the-scenes coverage of what our store is working on day to day.
 Ready to start the conversation about your own project?
-Contact us today to get started.
+Your first step is to reach out to our team.
 We can’t wait to hear what you are working on!